MARUMBA GASCHKEWITSCHII CARSTANJENI (Staudinger, 1887)

 Pupa of Marumba gaschkewitschii gaschkewitschii, Xiangshan, Beijing, China.
 Photo: © Tony Pittaway

 Larval hostplants.
-Recorded in Primorskiy Kray, Russia, on Prunus, Pyrus and Crataegus (Derzhavets, 1984); also on Malus baccata and Crataegus pinnatifida (Izerskiy, 1999b).
+Recorded in Primorskiy Krai, Russia, on Prunus, Pyrus, Crataegus (Derzhavets, 1984) and Sorbaria sorbifolia (Nikolay Ivshin, pers. comm.
+2020); also on Malus baccata and Crataegus pinnatifida (Izerskiy, 1999b).

 Recorded in Korea on Kerria japonica, Prunus mume, P. persica, P. salicina, P. serrulata, Malus pumila and Pyrus pyrifolia var. culta (Park et al., 1999).
 However, records from Buxus microphylla var. koreana are suspect.